jrogodel/nhl-app/README.md

 ## Work Log

-x  scaffle project with teams and player features x  each feature will have a corresponding list sub-folder. x  connect the feature modules with the app modules x  configure routing x  set up in memory database
+-  x  scaffle project with teams and player features
+-  x  each feature will have a corresponding list sub-folder.
+-  x  connect the feature modules with the app modules

-?  refactor
+-  x  configure routing
+-  x  set up in memory database

 ---
 !!!!!!!!!
 TODO  !!!!!!!!!!!